diriano/ploidyNGS/README.md

 b) look at a region of a single chromosome.

 The running time and memory usage of `ploidyNGS` depends on the number of reads, i.e., the sequencing depth.
 We have seen that a sequencing depth of 100x is enough to get a good idea of the ploidy level.
-So if you have more sequenced your genome to a larger depth, please sub-sample you data before creating the BAM file for `ploidyNGS`.
+So if you have sequenced your genome to a larger depth, please sub-sample you data before creating the BAM file for `ploidyNGS`.

 # REFERENCES